MicroEJ/docs/SDK6UserGuide/veePortCreate.rst

 VEE Port Customization
 ======================

-The VEE Port Configuration project can contain an optional ``dropins`` folder.
+The VEE Port Configuration project can contain an optional ``vee-port/dropins`` folder.
 The full content of this folder will be copied in the VEE Port during the build.
 Files in the dropins folder have the highest priority.
 If one file has the same path and name as a file already installed in the VEE Port,